justinleewells/pogo-optimizer/README.md

 ### Android

+If your Android doesn't understands ".pem" certificates you will have to convert it to a ".crt".
+Convert it with `openssl x509 -inform PEM -outform DER -in ca.pem -out ca.crt` on a system with openssl available.

 To set up a WiFi proxy on your Android 6.0.1+ phone, follow these steps:

 * Go to Settings > WiFi.